sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 +<form method="POST" use:enhance>
 ```

+> `use:enhance` can only be used with forms that have `method="POST"`.
+It will not work with `method="GET"`, which includes forms without a specified method.
+Attempting to use `use:enhance` on forms without `method="POST"` will result in an error.

 > Yes, it's a little confusing that the `enhance` action and `<form action>` are both called 'action'.
 These docs are action-packed.
 Sorry.

 Without an argument, `use:enhance` will emulate the browser-native behaviour, just without the full-page reloads.
 It will: